jordyBonnet/CV/README.md

 </div>

 Being very curious about cutting-edge algorithmic technologies, in 2018 I joined the data scientist team of the group for a part of my time, and I started working on data science topics since :
-- Web-scraping
-- Machine-Learning
+- web scraping
-- Deep Learning
+- Machine learning / Deep Learning
 - Image Analysis with AI
 - Integrating LLMs into robotic platforms
 - Bayesian optimization